Crucifixions and vice patrols show Islamic State maintains Mosul grip

 In the Zuhour district, still controlled by Islamic State on Mosul's eastern bank, witnesses said that cars carrying mortars roamed the streets on Tuesday, but were not seen being fired - unlike in the previous two days.

 The relative quiet may reflect a reduction in fighting since Iraq's special forces first broke into eastern Mosul a week ago.
-They faced fierce resistance, and have not sought to any major advance since then.
+They faced fierce resistance and have not sought to make any major advance since then.

-One witness said traffic had almost returned to normal in most parts of eastern Mosul and markets were operating, albeit not as busy as before the start of military operations.
+One witness said traffic had almost returned to normal in most parts of eastern Mosul and markets were operating, albeit not as busily as before the start of military operations.

-(Writing by Dominic Evans; Editing by Raissa Kasolowsky)
+Writing by Dominic Evans; Editing by Gareth Jones